-Proposers must request total project budgets ranging from \$750,000 to \$1,250,000 for periods of up to 3 years.
+Proposers must request total project budgets ranging from \$600,000 up to a maximum of \$1,000,000 for periods of up to 3 years.

-PI Meetings
+Principal Investigator (PI) Meetings

-Two PI Meetings will be held annually, one in Washington, DC, and one in Seattle, WA, with participation of at least one Principal Investigator (PI), co-PI, Senior Personnel, or NSF-approved replacement from each funded project team, along with other representatives from the research community, government, and industry.
+Up to two PI Meetings will be held annually, in Washington, DC, and another domestic location, likely Seattle, WA (or virtually, as required), with participation of at least one PI, co- PI, Senior Personnel, or NSF-approved replacement from each funded project team, along with other representatives from the research community, government, and industry.

-As noted in "Budget Preparation Instructions," budgets for all projects must include funding for one or more designated project representatives (PI/co-PI/Senior Personnel or NSF-approved replacement) to attend each PI Meeting during the proposed lifetime of the award
+As noted in "Budget Preparation Instructions," budgets for all projects must include funding for one or more designated project representatives (PI/co- PI/Senior Personnel or NSF-approved replacement) to attend each PI Meeting during the proposed lifetime of the award.